-The service is discussed and the family and their guests are invited to join us for coffee in the barn following the service.
+When the families are visited they are told about the Explorer children’s group which meets on a Sunday morning and are encouraged to bring the children to join in when they are old enough.
+The baptism service is discussed and the family and their guests are invited to join us for coffee in the barn following the service.
 They are also asked if they have a special hymn that if possible they would like included in the service.

-If you would like to be baptised as an adult we would be delighted that you are committing yourself to be a follower of Jesus.
-Please contact the vicar who will advise you
+If you would like to be baptised as an adult, we would be delighted that you are committing yourself to be a follower of Jesus.
+Please contact the Vicar who will advise you.

 Presenting the children at a recent baptism